 Specify desired gravitational field component.
 Choose between f (free-air anomaly) [Default], n (geoid; optionally append average latitude for normal gravity reference value [Default is mid-grid (or mid-profile if -N)]) or v (vertical gravity gradient).

-Specify the name of the output data (for grids, see GRID FILE FORMATS below).
+Specify the name of the output data (for grids, see Grid File Formats).
 Required when an equidistant grid is implied for output.
 If -N is used then output is written to stdout unless -G specifies an output file.

 Sets distance units used.
 Append h to indicate that both horizontal distances are in km [m], and append z to indicate vertical distances are in km [m].

 Specifies individual (x, y[, z]) locations where we wish to compute the predicted value.
-When this option is used there are no grids and the output data records are written to stdout.
+When this option is used there are no grids and the output data records are written to standard output (see -bo for binary output).
 If trackfile has 3 columns we take the z value as our observation level; this level may be overridden via -Z.